jacobs269/wasserPCR/README.md

 # Minimax Posterior Contraction Rates for Unconstrained Distribution Estimation on $[0,1]^d$ under Wasserstein Distance

 The paper *Minimax Posterior Contraction Rates for Unconstrianed Distribution Estimation on $[0,1]^d$ under Wasserstein Distance* involved no coding.
-The stated Theorems and Lemmas and their proofs are the technical contributions of the paper.
+See the paper for additional details.